AY2526S1-CS2103T-F13-3/tp/docs/UserGuide.md

    - Limitation rationale: The 50-character limit covers most professional email addresses while preventing excessively long entries.

    <br>
-- `DATE`: Date (must be in the DDMMYYYY format)
+- `DATE`: Date (must be in the DDMMYYYY format; spaces, hyphens, and slashes accepted)
    - Format rationale: The DDMMYYYY format is commonly used in Singapore and avoids ambiguity in date interpretation.
+For user convenience, separators like spaces ("01 01 2025"), hyphens ("01-01-2025"), and slashes ("01/01/2025") are automatically removed during processing.

    <br>
 - `AMOUNT`: Amount (positive integers only; supports large values up to 9,223,372,036,854,775,807; no currency symbols or commas)